aljosavister/ntscli/README.md

 ## Modules
 You can add additional module/s to the project.

-For example to add express server with example api routes and default public folder, you can run
+For example to add **express web server** with example api routes and default public folder, you can run:
 ```
 cd myproject
 npx ntscli express .